Which Purina Beyond Recipes Get

 The third ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 The fourth ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.
 For this reason, it’s impossible to judge the quality of this item.

-The sixth ingredient lists green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.
+The sixth ingredient includes green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Purina Beyond Grain Free canned dog food looks like an above-average wet product.
+Based on its ingredients alone, Purina Beyond canned dog food looks like an above-average wet product.

 Near-average protein.
 Near-average fat.
-And near-average carbs when compared to a typical canned dog food.
+And above-average carbs when compared to a typical canned dog food.

-Purina Beyond Grain Free is a canned dog food using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+Purina Beyond includes both grain-free and grain-inclusive canned dog foods using at least a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.